Help us continue our life-saving efforts

 "I am grateful for the second chance at life that I have been given, and I want to ensure that others have the same opportunity," said Withers.
 "I believe that facilitating CPR training and having AED’s available in public places can save lives, and that's why I started this foundation."

-The Defibrillate Manatee Foundation is currently accepting your tax-deductible donations through Manateecf.org.
-All funds raised will go towards purchasing AEDs which will be donated for free to non-profit organizations.
-Withers hopes to expand the foundation's reach and help more organizations throughout Manatee County.
+The Defibrillate Manatee Foundation is currently accepting your 100% tax-deductible donations through the Manatee Community Foundation.
+98% of all funds raised will be dedicated to providing free hands-only CPR training and donating AEDs at no charge to non-profit organizations.
+Defibrillate Manatee Foundation hopes to expand their reach and help more organizations throughout the country.
 To make your tax-deductible donation please go ManateeCF.org and click Defibrillate Manatee.

 An AED stands for "Automated External Defibrillator."
 It's like a high-tech paddle for your heart, delivering a shock to get things back on track during cardiac emergencies.